-An overview of marketing management in modern organizations.
+3 credits An overview of marketing management in modern organizations.
 Introduces basic marketing terminology and concepts, focusing on the marketing mix elements of product, price and promotion and distribution.
 The role of marketing in society is presented, along with economic, demographic, legal, ethical and technical considerations.
-(Prerequisite: Placement into ENG 101)
+(Pre-requisite: ENG 101)